yowainwright/yowainwright.github.io/content/about.md

 ---
-title: "About me, Jeff Wainwright, a husband, dad, and software engineer in Los Angeles 🥤"
+title: "About me, Jeff Wainwright, a husband, dad, and software engineer in Los Angeles"
 date: "2017-07-28"
 path: /about
 meta: >-